Derived Text Formats

 • Understanding the impact of three derived text formats on authorship classification with Delta: https://doi.org/10.5281/zenodo.7715299

 • Shifting Sentiments?
-What happens to BERT-based Sentiment Classification when derived text formats are used for fine-tuning: (link to be added)
+What happens to BERT-based Sentiment Classification when derived text formats are used for fine-tuning.

 Examples